tarantool/doc/doc/book/box/atomic.rst

 Tarantool to start a transaction after some database request that follows.

 In memtx, if an instruction that implies yields, explicit or implicit, is executed during a transaction, the transaction is fully rolled back.
-In vynil, we use more complex transactional manager that allows yields.
+In vinyl, we use more complex transactional manager that allows yields.

 .. note::